Data Screening: Between Groups Output Assignment

 Submitting the assignment

 When submitting this assignment, you must first describe the data screening assignment.
 The write-up should be descriptive of the variables and the activities used to screen the data, along with a description of the results.
-See the sample document for a model submission.
 All submissions must be a single Microsoft Word document.
 Do not submit the SPSS file.